 Mom: Ellie, what do you remember about the Larson5 reading together at night?

-Ellie: I specifically remember we were living on our sailboat together and found a copy of the seventh Harry Potter book and by that time two of us were teenagers already, but we still loved having you read to us and we made you read that book for hours on end because we were so desperate to hear more of the story and couldn’t get enough copies for all of us to have separately.
+Ellie: I specifically remember we were living on our sailboat together and found a copy of the seventh Harry Potter book.
+By that time, two of us were teenagers already, but we still loved having you read to us.
+We made you read that book for hours on end because we were so desperate to hear more of the story and couldn’t get enough copies for all of us to have separately.
 And I remember you begging us to let you take a break so that you could get food and some water.

 Mom: Yes, I remember that very well.
 And, what did you do that night after I went to bed?
 Because I went to bed with the book and hid it under my pillow.